 Chase Sapphire Preferred

-The Chase Sapphire Preferred card is one of the best travel credit cards available.
-With Sapphire Preferred, you get two points for travel and dining and one point for all other purchases.
+The Chase Sapphire Preferred is one of the best travel credit cards for earning rewards on everyday spending.
+Cardholders earn bonus points on travel and dining purchases, which can be redeemed for flights, hotels, and other travel expenses.

 HSBC